shortcutaub.ie/adobegrad

 Student File Transfer performs a copy operation when transferring files from your school account to your personal account.
 If you need to re-run the transfer process again for any reason, you can do that for as long as you have access to your school account.

 Note: Adobe Student File Transfer does not currently support Behance or Portfolio assets as part of its normal file copy process.
 These are separate, one-time file transfers, not file copy services.
-Learn more about how to use the Portfolio transfer service and move a Behance profile between accounts by selecting the button below.
+Additionally, Lightroom Cloud and Adobe Express have specific migration processes.
+Click the corresponding button below to learn more about a specific Adobe migration process.

 School Account: